arindaarif/bookingproject/README.md

 This ParDo will invoke a class that sums up iterable values for each element to be used as total booking for each element.
 The output of this transform is PCollection of string that reports ‘service_area_name’, ‘payment_type’, ‘status’, and total booking count for those criteria in each window.

 **Data Model**<br/>
 In this PTransform, I concat the key and the summed up value into a string for each element.
-For example, if in 1 window we have 5 elements with key “JAKARTA, GO_PAY, COMPLETE”, then the output will be:
+For example, if in 1 window we have 5 elements with key “JAKARTA,GO_PAY,COMPLETE”, then the output will be:
-“JAKARTA, GO_PAY, COMPLETE, 5”
+“JAKARTA,GO_PAY,COMPLETE,5”

 7 -	Write to csv file
 ---------------------